cheng555/Shoppingmall/README.md

 -Mongodb environment starts 27017; check whether localhost: 27017 can access
 2. Enter the client / server directory and execute NPM install
 3. Enter the server directory to execute NPM run start (this is the start API interface)
+4. Enter the client directory to execute NPM run dev (this is the C-side project)